Sweet and Sour Chicken

 - cucumber

 I sometimes also add frozen peas if I think the dish needs a bit of colour.
-But what I always, always, try to add is pineapple; fresh is always better, but I admit to keeping small tins of diced pineapple in the pantry just for this recipe.
+But what I always, always, add is pineapple; fresh is always better, but I admit to keeping small cans of diced pineapple in the pantry just for this recipe.

 We love to serve sweet and sour chicken with steamed Jasmine rice, which means making a lot of sauce to drizzle over the rice.
 But, as always, you can customise the dish to your liking and make less sauce.